-Following the start of its association with Novacium in Q3 2022, HPQ tasked them with identifying the characteristics and markets for micron sized Si or SiOx materials and proposing pathways through which HPQ could build a materials production line.
-The perceivable effects of this collaboration will be more tangible in 2023.
+HPQ mandated Novacium in Q3 2022, to identify the characteristics and markets for micron sized Si or SiO materials and proposing pathways through which HPQ could build a materials production line.
+The perceivable effects of this collaboration will be more tangible during the year.